Neural Machine Translation in Linear Time: ByteNet

 \section{ByteNet}

 We aim at building neural language and translation models that capture the desiderata set out in Sect.~\ref{desiderata}.
-The proposed ByteNet architecture is composed of a target network that is \emph{stacked} on a source network and generates variable-length outputs via \emph{dynamic unfolding}.
-The target network, referred to as the ByteNet Decoder, is a language model that is formed of one-dimensional convolutional layers that use dilation (Sect.~\ref{dilation}) and are masked (Sect.~\ref{masked}).
-The source network processes the source string into a representation and is formed of one-dimensional convolutional layers that use dilation but are \emph{not} masked.
-Figure~\ref{architecture} depicts the two networks and their combination in the ByteNet.
+The proposed ByteNet architecture is composed of a decoder that is \emph{stacked} on an encoder (Sect.~\ref{sec:stacking}) and generates variable-length outputs via \emph{dynamic unfolding} (Sect.~\ref{sec:dynunf}).
+The decoder is a language model that is formed of one-dimensional convolutional layers that are masked (Sect.~\ref{masked}) and use dilation (Sect.~\ref{dilation}).
+The encoder processes the source string into a representation and is formed of one-dimensional convolutional layers that use dilation but are \emph{not} masked.
+Figure~\ref{architecture} depicts the two networks and their combination.